Hurwitz Stacks of Groups Extensions and Irreducibility: Introduction

 \section{Introduction}

-This paper is motivated by the study of the \emph{stack arithmetic of the moduli spaces of curves} with $m$-marked points $\M_{g,[m]}$, i.e the study of the $\Gq$-action on its stack inertia groups $I_{\M,x}(\bar \QQ)\simeq G$, and more precisely by its geometric formulation in terms of \emph{irreducible components of special loci $\M_{g,[m]}(G)$} of curves with automorphism group $G$.
-As detailed in \cite{ColMau2} \S 1.1, this approach relies on determining \emph{algebraic invariants in family of the components}.
-Via the identification of the normalisation $\tilde{\M}_g(G)\simeq\Hurw/\aut(G)$, this question can be reformulated at the level of Hurwitz spaces $\Hurw$ of $G$-covers, and thus share some similarity, in motivations and techniques, with the role of $\Hurw$ in the \emph{Regular Inverse Galois Problem}.
+This paper is motivated by the study of the \emph{stack arithmetic of the moduli spaces of curves} of genus $g$ with $m$-marked points $\M_{g,[m]}$, i.e the study of the $\Gq$-action on its stack inertia groups $I_{\M,x}(\bar \QQ)$, and more precisely by its geometric formulation in terms of \emph{irreducible components of special loci $\M_{g,[m]}(G)$} of curves with automorphism group $G\simeq I_{\M,x}(\bar \QQ)$.
+As detailed in \cite{ColMau2} \S 1.1, this approach relies on determining \emph{algebraic invariants in family of the irreducible components of $\M_{g,[m]}(G)$}.
+Via the identification of the normalisation $\tilde{\M}_g(G)\simeq\Hurw/\aut(G)$, this question can be reformulated at the level of Hurwitz spaces $\Hurw$ of curves endowed with a $G$-action, and thus shares some similarity, in motivations and techniques, with the role of $G$-covers in the \emph{Regular Inverse Galois Problem}.

-After a brief reminder on the arithmetic of Hurwitz Spaces and Special Loci, we present our result in relation to the question of determining irreducible components of these space, as well as potential applications in algebraic geometry.
-This paper is an intermediate step on this on-going project.
+After a brief reminder on the arithmetic of Hurwitz spaces and special loci, we first discuss the definition of our relative invariants $\Diam$ of components of G-covers with rational locus $\M_g[G]^{rat}$, then present our irreducibility result for \emph{rational special loci} $\M_g(G)^{rat}_\Diam$, and finally introduce certain Heuristic that is supported by $3$ types of loci and produces multiple irreducible special loci $\M_g(G)^{rat}_\Diam$ and $\M_g(G)_{\bar \Diam}$.